joetitra/field-workshops-packer/docs/slides/aws/packer-oss/index.md

 # Native Cloud Provisioning Tools
 .center[![:scale 90%](images/clouds.png)]

-Each cloud has its own YAML or JSON based provisioning tool.
+Each cloud has its own unique provisioning tool.

 Packer can be used across *all* major cloud providers and VM hypervisors.